A Different Kind of Handicap

 "Where'd he go?
 He was in the seat at the turn."

 This month's article does not cover the rules of handicapping.
 I wanted to give the membership a break from reminders to post their acceptable scores.
 Oops.
-This month's blog post carries over from last month's photo of a golf cart.
-It made me wonder how golf carts have evolved, so I decided to start from the beginning.
+This month's blog post expands on last month's golf cart photo.
+It prompted me to consider how golf carts have changed over time, so I chose to explore their history from the beginning.

 Disabled golfer Lyman Beecher invented the first golf cart in 1932.
-Because he couldn't walk long distances, he designed a rickshaw-style cart that a couple of caddies could pull.
-Beecher later enhanced his design by incorporating six car batteries and two additional wheels.
+Because he couldn't walk long distances, he designed a rickshaw-style cart that two caddies could pull.
+Beecher later improved his design by adding six car batteries and two additional wheels.
 His invention remained the preferred cart until after World War II.

 R.J.
 Jackson received the first U.S. patent for a gas-powered cart.
 The cart, known as the "Arthritis Special," was designed and built so that older golfers or those with serious illnesses could enjoy playing.